Banca Ifis rescues Italian casualty of Greensill collapse

 ($1 = 0.8211 euros)

 Reporting by Valentina Za and Giulia Segreti.
-Editing by Jan Harvey and Mark Potter
+Editing by Jan Harvey, Mark Potter and David Evans

 Our Standards: The Thomson Reuters Trust Principles.